every time this stuff gets in the news i have an anxiety attack just reading about it

 be my guest

 ― Spirit of Match Game '76 (silby), Wednesday, 1 October 2014 02:05 (seven years ago) link

 i have total confidence in the medical system to properly handle any other arising cases. that said, i am still illogically terrified

-> ― i'd rather be arrested by you folks than by anybody i know (art), Wednesday, 1 October 2014 02:27 (five years ago) link
+― i'd rather be arrested by you folks than by anybody i know (art), Wednesday, 1 October 2014 02:27 (seven years ago) link

-> Sick Burn I saw on FB:
+Sick Burn I saw on FB:

 Don't worry about Ebola spreading in Dallas.
 The Cowboys have shown us that people in Dallas can't catch anything.